-The Institute on the Formation of Knowledge is delighted to announce an unprecedented set of new courses: XCAP, The Experimental Capstone.
-Designed for upper-level undergraduates, a new XCAP class will be debuted each quarter in 2018-19.
-XCAP courses, which will be team-taught by faculty from different Divisions or Schools, are designed to challenge students to build upon their UChicago educational experience by adding practice, impact, and influence as important dimensions for undergraduate education.
+From Autumn 2018, the Stevanovich Institute on the Formation of Knowledge is delighted to announce an unprecedented set of new courses: XCAP, The Experimental Capstone.
+Designed for upper-level undergraduates, a new XCAP class was debuted each quarter in 2018-19, and will continue throughout the 2019-20 quarters.
+XCAP courses, team-taught by faculty from different Divisions or Schools, are designed to challenge students to build upon their UChicago educational experience by adding practice, impact, and influence as important dimensions for undergraduate education.

 - an element of practice, a result in a product, or a measurable impact;

 - an appeal to students from all the College divisions for maximal interaction of different points of view; and